mxamin/exflaskr-irpycon-2015/README.md

 Extended Flaskr
 ===============

-This repository contains the source code of my presentation in Iran PyCon 2015 project.
+This repository contains the source code of my presentation at Iran PyCon 2015.